autoiac-project/iac-eval/README.md

 IaC-Eval also provides the first human-curated and challenging Infrastructure-as-Code (IaC) dataset containing 458 questions ranging from simple to difficult across various cloud services (targeting AWS for now), which can be found in our [HuggingFace repository](https://huggingface.co/datasets/autoiac-project/iac-eval).

+**We are actively developing and patching the project.
+However, as of now, IaC-Eval is not production-ready.**

 ## Installation

 1. Install Terraform (also [install AWS CLI and setup credentials](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-build#prerequisites))